alejandroza/sysdigTests/README.md

 * test_login_with_google (ToDos are pending)

 ## Run the Tests
+Remember all Tests are parametrized to run for all the clusters defined in ./test/conftest.py
 * To Run the API basic tests you need to run: `py -m pytest -m api_tests --html=./reports/report-api-tests.html`
 * To Run the UI tests you need to run: `py -m pytest -m ui_tests --html=./reports/report-ui-tests.html`
 * To Run all tests you need to run: `py -m pytest --html=./reports/report-all-tests.html`